souldanger/jekyll-pwa-workbox/README.md

 # Contribute

 Fork this repository, make your changes and then issue a pull request.
-If you find bugs or have new ideas that you do not want to implement yourself, file a bug report.
+If you find a bug or if you have new ideas, please file an issue in our [bug tracker](https://github.com/souldanger/jekyll-pwa-workbox/issues).

 # Copyright